Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Note however that a malicious node can:

-- write garbage as the value for any entry in the store, which will cause nodes to fail decrypting it (which may lead to crashes for some system entries).
+* Write garbage as the value for any entry in the store, which will cause nodes to fail decrypting it (which may lead to crashes for some system entries).
-- list entry names such as users, namespaces and keys, which you may consider sensitive.
+* List entry names such as users, namespaces and keys, which you may consider sensitive.

 What is Shared Between Nodes
 ----------------------------